A Vision for the Future of Allentown

 Prefer to mail us your comments?
 Download the survey HERE

-Survey results as of February 5.
+See below for survey results as of February 5.
 Click image to view larger.

 Results are shown as a Word Could (a weighted list in visual design).
 A Word Cloud is a visual representation of text data, meaning that the survey results are shown here as a literal representation of the words that people used in their survey responses.